September 6, 2025 (3mo ago) — last updated December 16, 2025 (5d ago)

 • Avoidant attachment can arise when emotional expression is discouraged or ignored, teaching self-reliance as protection.

-• Disorganized attachment often stems from caregivers who are a source of fear, creating an unresolvable approach–avoid conflict.
+• Disorganized attachment often stems from caregivers who are also a source of fear, creating an unresolvable approach–avoid conflict.

 How Attachment Styles Play Out in Your Relationship